PatGawley/Markdown-Templates/AD Template.md

     * Is there any requirements for the system to interface with specialist devices for use by people with disabilities?
 * Development Resource
     * Are there any resource constraints (short timescales / Limitations on available skills / etc)?
+* Regulation
+    * Are there any requirements to interface with internal or external auditing or regulatory reporting systems.

 **4.2 The Functional Viewpoint**
 * Development Resource
     * Are there any resource constraints that could impose restrictions on functionality and on functional qualities such as generality?
+* Regulation
+    * What impact does the regulation (if any) have on what the system does and how it works?

 **4.3 The Information Viewpoint**
 * Development Resource
     * Is there any requirement for specialists’ staff?
     * Is there a requirement for a larger than normal team?
+* Regulation
+    * What regulation are there which relate to the retention, use and manipulation of personal information?
+    * Will any of the following be required of the personal information?
+        * Privacy, Access control, Retention and archive, Audit, Availability, Distribution

 **4.4 The Concurrency Viewpoint**
 * Development Resource